Choro(1)

 Daniela Spielmann has been part of the Brazilian Choro scene since 1998 as a saxophonist, flutist, composer and arranger.
 Her music is current and at the same time respectful of the great Brazilian composers of the past.
 Her first CD as a member of the Choro ensemble Rabo de Lagartixa (Gecko´s Tail) was given a critics’ award for the best instrumental CD of the year and in 2002 her first solo album, Brazilian Breath, was nominated for a Latin Grammy.…

-Centrum’s Choro workshop is one of only a few of its kind in North America, and the longest established, since 2010.
-Our faculty members, Dudu Maia, bandolim; Anat Cohen, clarinet; Daniela Spielmann, sax and flute; Douglas Lora, guitar; Jovino Santos Neto, piano; and Alexandre Lora, percussion, are all Grammy or Latin Grammy nominees, and masters of other veins of music such as jazz, classical and composition.
+Established in 2010, Centrum’s Choro Northwest workshop is one of only two of its kind in North America and the longest running workshop.
+Along with our Artistic Director, guitarist Douglas Lora, our faculty members Dudu Maia (bandolim), Anat Cohen (clarinet), Daniela Spielmann (sax and flute), Jovino Santos Neto (piano), and Alexandre Lora (percussion), are all Grammy or Latin Grammy nominees and masters of other veins of music such as jazz, classical, and composition.

 You need to be over 18 years old to attend this workshop.